 Parking and Approach

 Parking can be an issue for the Scugdale crags.
-There is a small parking bay beneath the crags and some off road parking requiring consideration for road users.
+There is a small parking bay beneath the crags (NZ515001) and some off road parking requiring consideration for road users.
 Parties should consider car sharing from Swainby village.
-There are alternative approaches including a moor walk from Carlton Bank.
-Please be aware that although the crags are on Open Access land, the path from immediately below the crags is not and is used on a permissive basis.
+There is parking (NZ523031) and an alternative approach from Carlton Bank with a 3km walk across the moor.

 Park minibuses so that other climbers can also park.